Forest sack manager Dyche after four months in charge

 "We would like to thank Sean and his staff for their efforts during their time at the club and we wish them the best of luck for the future."

-Forest are 17th in the league, one place above the relegation zone.
+Forest are 17th in the league after a three-game winless run and sit one place above the relegation zone with 12 matches left to secure their top-flight status.

+Dyche appeared resigned to his fate after the Wolves game, where Forest failed to score despite 35 attempts on goal.

+"The owner (Evangelos Marinakis) has been fair to me, without a shadow of a doubt," Dyche said.